 Limits

-Also, the bonus must not form part of a salary sacrifice agreement, where a worker is forced to give up part of their salary, or where the voucher’s value is taken out of an employee’s pay.
+Also, the gift must not form part of a salary sacrifice agreement, where a worker is forced to give up part of their salary, or where the voucher’s value is taken out of an employee’s pay.

 And while most employees will generally pay some form of PAYE, PRSI and USC, this is actually not a specific requirement to qualify for the relief so it's open to all employees really, including part-time workers and contractors.